Fire Mage DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 be canceled if two spells impact simultaneously and only one critically

-where all spells will crit, allowing you to chain together various combos
+Combustion, where all spells will crit, allowing you to chain together

-that will be covered in more detail later in the guide.
+various combos that are covered in more detail in the rotation section above.

 Spells That Do Not Trigger or Cancel Heating Up